GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### My main conclusion after spending ten years of my life working on the TEX project is that software is hard.
-It’s harder than anything else I’ve ever had to do.
+> ### The cost of adding a feature isn’t just the time it takes to code it.
+The cost also includes the addition of an obstacle to future expansion.
+The trick is to pick the features that don’t fight each other.
 >
-> ~ *Donald Knuth*
+> ~ *John Carmack*

 ---
 ## 🏎 Quick Facts